 Renaissance and Baroque churches and monasteries

-San Agustín Church and Monastery, Quito - Pichincha, Quito.
-Baroque style church, built in 17th century.
+- San Agustín Church and Monastery, Quito - Pichincha, Quito.
+Baroque style church, built in the 17th century.
 Monastery has a cloister.
 Sumptuous interiors.

-Santo Domingo Church, Quito - Pichincha, Quito.
-Ornate church, built in 1580 - first half of 17th century in Renaissance and Baroque styles.
+- Santo Domingo Church, Quito - Pichincha, Quito.
+Ornate church, built in 1580 - first half of the 17th century in Renaissance and Baroque styles.
 Interesting, rich interior with valuable sculptures.

 Other man made landmarks

-Carondelet Palace - Pichincha, Quito.
+- Carondelet Palace - Pichincha, Quito.
 Government seat, an ornate palace, gradually built since the late 16th century.
-Largely rebuilt in Neo-Classicism style in early 19th century, with ornate interiors.
+Largely rebuilt in Neo-Classicism style in the early 19th century, with ornate interiors.

 - Tulcán cemetery - Carchi.
 One of most unusual cemeteries in the world, with beautiful topiary plantings - scrupulously sheared bushes in a form of grotesque humans, arcs and different symbols.

 |Santo Domingo de los Tsachilas|